 Richard Harrison QC

-Richard Harrison QC is a specialist family lawyer with particular expertise in matrimonial finance and international children cases.
+Richard Harrison QC is a specialist family lawyer with particular expertise in financial remedy applications and international children cases.
 He has been recommended for both finance and children cases in the Chambers & Partners Directory and The Legal 500 for a number of years.

 Richard Harrison specialises in complex financial cases including those involving offshore trusts and difficult issues of enforcement.
-He has recently been involved in the Tchenguiz-Imerman litigation.
-He has also recently acted for the husbands in two separate £100m cases about pre-nuptial agreements.
-In 2011 he represented the wife in another £100m case about the enforcement of a post-nuptial agreement.
+He has recently been involved in the Tchenguiz-Imerman litigation and the case of Young.
+He has also recently acted (and currently acts) in several other substantial cases with assets in excess of £100 million.
 He previously appeared in the Mubarak litigation, which generated several reported authorities on different aspects of enforcement.
-He is currently involved in Mohan, a Court of Appeal case about enforcement by judgment summons.
+In 2013 he acted in Mohan, a leading Court of Appeal authority about enforcement by judgment summons.

 He specialises in cases involving jurisdictional issues including under Council Regulation (EC) No 2201/2003 (Brussels IIR) and Council Regulation (EC) No 4/2009 (the Maintenance Regulation).